codio/site/source/docs/boxes/run.html.md

 ##.codiorun file
 The configuration for the Run button can be set by editing the `.codiorun` file in the root of your project.

-The following code shows some the `.codiorun` file configured to add the following commands to the Run menu
+The following code below shows the `.codiorun` file configured to give this Run menu

 ![run menu](/img/docs/run-menu.png)